-The Template Manager is the control center of your theme which you can use to save parts of the contents which you created using the builders and use them again on a different section of the current website or even the other projects.
-There are 4 types of templates available:
+The Template Manager is the control center of your theme which you can use to save parts of the assets which you created using Cornerstone and use them again on a different section of the current website or even the other projects.
+There are 5 types of templates available:

-- Presets - The settings of an individual element can be saved, allowing you to recall them on elements of the same type.
-(Available in both X and Pro themes)
+- Presets – (X and Pro) The settings of an individual element can be saved, allowing you to recall them on elements of the same type.

-- Content - The content that you add in the page using the builder elements.
+- Content – (X and Pro) The content that you add in the page using the builder elements.
 The Content Template consists of all the sections or selected sections of the content you built.
-(Available in both X and Pro themes)

-- Header - The header content that you add in the Header Builder.
+- Header – (Pro Only) The header content that you add in the Header Builder.
 The header Template consists of all the bars, containers and elements or selected ones of the header you built.
-(Only available in Pro theme.)

-- Footer - The footer content that you add in the Footer Builder.
+- Footer – (Pro Only) The footer content that you add in the Footer Builder.
 The footer Template consists of all the bars, containers and elements or selected ones of the footer you built.
-(Only available in Pro theme.)

 Getting to the Template Manager